igumiao/igumiao.github.io/README.md

 #### 4. Run locally with your resume.md

+>Markdown is a lightweight markup language for creating formatted text.
+Its well-designed syntax appeals to developers.
+It’s easy to convert to web base language.
+It’s easier to modify compared to HTML.
+Etter suggests in the book to use Markdown for software documentation.
+>
->Here we use a  lightweight Markup language called Markdown with Jekyll to generate our resume page.
+>Here we use a resume formatted in Markdown with Jekyll to generate our resume page.

 - Go to `./myresume` folder
 ```bash